-Chet is a picture of a fence and speaks of boundaries and protecting what is on the inside.
+"Chet," the first letter of the Hebrew word for "vision," is a picture of a fence and speaks of boundaries and protecting what is inside.
 A vision is something that God has placed within us and protected until it is safe and ready for fulfillment.

-Isn't great to know that there is a purpose already in us just waiting to be revealed as we submit ourselves in humility before him?
+There is a purpose already inside us just waiting to be revealed as we submit ourselves in humility before him.

-who has saved us and called us with a holy calling, not according to our works, but according to His own purpose and grace which was given to us in Christ Jesus before time began ~ II Timothy 1:9
+. . . who has saved us and called us with a holy calling, not according to our works, but according to His own purpose and grace which was given to us in Christ Jesus before time began.

-Vav is a picture of nail and means to connect and establish.
-The dream and plan is established as we focus our attention through our memory by visualizing the plan God has placed within us.
+"Vav," the third letter, is a picture of a nail and means to connect and establish.
+The dream and plan are established as we focus our attention through our memory by visualizing the plan God has placed within us.

-Noon is a picture of a fish and pictures the concept of perpetual or eternal life.
-The dream is established when it becomes connected to the eternal plan and its intended purpose of passing on the goodness of God and the eternal life that we have been so freely given.
+"Noon" is a picture of a fish and pictures the concept of perpetual or eternal life.
+The dream becomes established when it gets connected to the eternal plan and its intended purpose.
+The primary purpose of a fulfilled dream is to pass on the goodness of God and the eternal life that we have been so freely given.

-Once we discover what the purpose or plan it is important that we remain focused on the mission God has given us.
+Once we discover what the purpose or plan is, we must remain focused on the mission God has given us.
 The business of life and sometimes desires for other things can be quite distracting.
-Our lives are so incredibly busy today, and a lot of times lacking in a clearly defined biblical purpose? which is why it is essential for us to do as God commanded the prophet to do.
+Our lives are so incredibly busy today, and a lot of times lacking in a clearly defined biblical purpose?
+Which is why we need to do as God commanded the prophet to do.

-This has helped me immensely to stay focused and not be discouraged.
-I wonder sometimes if Joseph had to remind himself of the dream frequently with each opposition he faced
+This instruction has helped me immensely to stay focused and not be discouraged.
+I sometimes wonder if Joseph had to remind himself of the dream frequently with all the opposition he faced

-...let us run with endurance the race that is set before us, looking unto Jesus, the author and finisher of our faith ~ Hebrews 12:1-2
+. . . let us run with endurance the race that is set before us, looking unto Jesus, the author and finisher of our faith.

 Eyes on the Eternal Prize